awjdthornton/personal_site/content/ideas.md

 									</div>
 								</div>
 								<div class="row">
 									<p>Single-purpose horizontal selfie flipper for iOS.
 Should work on batches of selfies too.
-Make sure flipped selfies are saved a Selfies or Portraits in iOS if applicable.</p>
+Make sure flipped selfies are saved as Selfies or Portraits in iOS if applicable.</p>
 								</div>
 							</div>
 						</div>